Billy Elliot the Musical: Billy Elliot the Musical Live

 In June 2014, it was announced that the musical would be screened and broadcast live to cinemas around the UK and the world.
 On 28 September, the matinee of the musical was broadcast as it was being filmed at the Victoria Palace Theatre to cinemas around the UK and other countries, with further encore screenings of that same performance on other dates.
 Billy was played by Elliott Hanna.
 Liam Mower, one of the three actors who originated the title role, returned to play the role of Older Billy.
 In addition, 25 past and present actors to have played the title role on the West End performed a specially-choreographed dance number at the finale.
 The live broadcast topped the UK and Ireland box office the weekend it was broadcast, a first for an event cinema release, beating The Equalizer with £1.9m.
 This performance was released on DVD and Blu-ray on 24 November 2014 in the United Kingdom.
 This cast includes Elliott Hanna in the title role with Ruthie Henshall as Mrs. Wilkinson, Deka Walmsley as Billy's dad, Chris Grahamson as Tony and Ann Emery as Grandma.
-Further cast included Claudia Bradley as Dead Mam, Howard Crossley as George, David Muscatt as Mr Braithwaite, Alan Mehdizadeh as Big Davey, Liam Mower as Older Billy and David Stoller as Posh Dad.
+Further cast included Claudia Bradley as Dead Mam, Howard Crossley as George, David Muscatt as Mr. Braithwaite, Alan Mehdizadeh as Big Davey, Liam Mower as Older Billy and David Stoller as Posh Dad.

 Billy Youth Theatre

 Billy Youth Theatre was a countrywide scheme as part of which participating schools and youth groups were given the opportunity to stage their own production of the musical.
-Billy Elliot writer Lee Hall, together with Martin Koch (Musical Supervision and Orchestrations), adapted their original script and orchestrations to produce a shortened version of the show exclusively for groups staging local productions as part of Billy Youth Theatre.
+Billy Elliot writer Lee Hall, together with Martin Koch (musical supervision and orchestrations), adapted their original script and orchestrations to produce a shortened version of the show exclusively for groups staging local productions as part of Billy Youth Theatre.

 Australian tours

 Original Australian tour

 The musical opened at Sydney's Capitol Theatre on 13 November 2007, directed by Daldry in association with Julian Webber, and choreographed by Darling.
 Rhys Kosakowski, Lochlan Denholm, Rarmian Newton, and Nick Twiney alternated in the title role.
 The production earned good notices, and in January 2008 it won Best Musical at the 2008 Sydney Theatre Awards.
-The show also won seven Helpmann Awards, including the awards for Best Musical, Best Direction, Best Choreography, Best Female Actor (Genevieve Lemon as Mrs. Wilkinson) and Best Male Actor, awarded jointly to the four boys who played Billy Elliot.
+The show also won seven Helpmann Awards, including the awards for Best Musical, Best Direction, Best Choreography, Best Female Actor (Genevieve Lemon as Mrs. Wilkinson) and Best Male Actor, awarded jointly to the four boys who played Billy Elliot at the 8th Helpmann Awards.
 The production concluded in Sydney on 9 November 2008 with all eight Sydney Billys in the finale.

 The Sydney production transferred to Melbourne's Her Majesty's Theatre, opening on 13 December 2008.
 The Melbourne production closed on 14 June 2009 after a successful run.